ageis/securedrop-monitoring/README.md

 Extra tips for getting this to work
 -----------------------------------

 Edit /etc/resolv.conf and put `nameserver 127.0.0.1` at the top in order to enforce resolution through Tor (with caching provided by dnsmasq).
 The Go program will simply not know what to do without a fake virtual IP address provided by Tor's DNS server.
+You might also consider adding some iptables rules to direct outgoing DNS queries back to the machine.

 Download and build Go from source and/or blackbox-exporter with the options `GODEBUG=netdns=cgo CGO_ENABLED=1`.
 Go seems to need the CGO resolver instead of its built-in one in order to process onion address correctly (this is why we also have `RES_OPTIONS` set).